 - Claude Code

-- Claude 4 (Opus & Sonnet)
+- Claude 4 (Opus & Sun)

-The latest generation, Claude 4, includes the Opus 4 and Sonnet 4 models, which Anthropic says set new standards in programming, complex problem solving and AI agents.
-Claude Opus 4 is now recognised as Anthropic's most powerful model, outperforming previous versions and OpenAI's GPT-4.1 in various benchmarks.
-Claude Sonnet 4, on the other hand, offers a balanced mix of performance and efficiency, ideal for use in interactive applications such as virtual assistants and software development.
-Claude Sonnet 4 is available to free users, while Claude Opus 4 is only available on paid plans.
+Claude Opus 4 is now considered Anthropic's most powerful model, outperforming previous versions and OpenAI's GPT-4.1 in various benchmarks.
+Claude Sonnet 4, on the other hand, offers a balanced blend of performance and efficiency, ideal for use in interactive applications such as virtual assistants and software development.
+Claude Sonnet 4 is available to free users, while Claude Opus 4 is only available through paid plans.
 Both models are already available in Germany.

-Interesting: Thanks to a new update called ‘Computer-Use’, Claude 3.5 Sonnet can even independently move the laptop cursor, type texts, fill out forms or surf the internet.
-This means that the AI can also order pizza online independently, for example 🍕.
+Interesting: Thanks to a new update called 'Computer-Use', Claude 3.5 Sonnet can even independently move the laptop cursor, type texts, fill out forms or surf the Internet.
+This means that the AI can also order pizza online independently, for example.
 However, this function is currently in the beta phase and is only available to developers.

 A new AI agent with the code name 'Harmony' is also under development.
 This should enable Claude to access users' local files and folders in future - for example to analyse documents, change content or manage code projects.
 This feature is also still in the test phase and is not yet generally accessible.